AdobeDocs/sensei-services-api-docs/autotag.md

 * a text body part named `maxResults` specifies the maximum number of tags to be returned
 * a text body part named `minConfidence` specifies the minimal tag confidence value to consider (range [0 1], 1 for highest possible confidence)

-On successful completion the server returns a JSON array with object entries for every tag where the `tag` property specifies the tag name and `confidence` specifies the confidence of the tag assignment with a value ranging from 0.0 to 1.0 (1.0 represents highest possible confidence).
+On successful completion, the server returns a JSON array with object entries for every tag where the `tag` property specifies the tag name and `confidence` specifies the confidence of the tag assignment with a value ranging from 0.0 to 1.0 (1.0 represents highest possible confidence).

 Example: